wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 } from "@stardust-ui/react";
 ```

 The default project contains additional user interface style code that used the previous control library.
-This code is no longer necessary
+This code is no longer necessary.

 Locate the following code in the `componentWillMount()` method in the `LearnAuthTab` class and delete it: